German-Cobian/Social-Media/README.md

 * Run this command in your OS terminal: `git clone git@github.com:kiranitor123/private-events.git` to get a copy of the project
 * Navigate to the project's directory using the `cd` command
 * Migrate the database to your environment by running `rails db:migrate`
 * Run `rails webpacker:install` to configure Webpacker for your environment.
-Otherwise, an error like `Webpacker::Manifest::MissingEntryError` will appear if you attempt to run the server.
+Otherwise, an error like `Webpacker::Manifest::MissingEntryError` will appear if you attempt to run the server
 * Install dependencies by running `bundle install`
 * Execute `rails server` to fire up the server
 * Visit `http://localhost:3000/` in your browser to get into the app